Agentic Substrate Readiness

 Has the business addressed automated agent access in robots.txt and Terms of Service?
 Robots.txt directives for AI training and retrieval bots PLUS explicit ToS clauses on scraping, crawling, or text-and-data-mining is the strong-posture pattern.
 Either surface alone is partial.

 Same evidence as the Conversion pillar’s anti-bot posture, framed differently.
 For Conversion: differentiated funnel-policy capability.
-For Compliance: can the business OBSERVE agent traffic at all?
+For Trust & Security: can the business OBSERVE agent traffic at all?
 On a regulated entity, absence of any anti-bot infrastructure is a sharper finding here than at the funnel level.

 AI-generated content disclosure markers detected in page HTML — attribute markers like data-ai-generated, AI-content meta tags, visible-text disclosure patterns ("Generated with AI", "AI-assisted").
 C2PA binary metadata is not currently parsed.
 Absence is the modal case today; absence is only a finding when the business has detected AI content tooling without disclosure.